Old School vs. New School

 8. Streak notifies you when your emails get read, when, and how many times your email was opened.

-10. PixelBlock is a Gmail extension that blocks email tracking attempts used to detect when you open/read emails.
-PixelBlock displays a ‘red eye’ when it finds and blocks a tracking attempt inside of an email you’re reading.
+10. PixelBlock is a Gmail extension that blocks email tracking attempts to detect when you open/read emails.
+PixelBlock displays a ‘red eye’ when it finds and blocks a tracking attempt inside an email you’re reading.

 Now that you understand what’s out there and how users of tools like these can track your email habits, online profiles, and hidden info – be careful.
 The next step is to check the privacy settings of your various profiles, better manage your online information, and institute strict email practices.